Recommended Gear for Galapagos Islands Journey

 Clothing:

-Casual Clothes: Two to three changes.
+Casual clothes: Two to three changes.
 For hotels, resorts and dinner in the evening.

-Shorts: 2 pairs, casual fast drying.
+Shorts: Two pairs, casual fast drying.

-Short Sleeve Shirts: 2 casual wicking fabric preferred.
+Short-sleeve shirts: Two casual wicking fabric preferred.

-Lightweight Travel Jacket: Simple wind shirt or light fleece.
+Lightweight travel jacket: Simple wind shirt or light fleece.
 It can be windy on the boat.

-Waterproof Jacket: There are a variety of waterproof materials now available we suggest a material that is breathable.
+Waterproof jacket: There are a variety of waterproof materials now available we suggest a material that is breathable.

-Work-out Clothes and Bathing Suit: Simple and versatile, for hotels and the boat.
+Work-out clothes and bathing suit: Simple and versatile, for hotels and the boat.

-Wetsuit/Wetsuit Jacket: This is optional.
+Wetsuit/wetsuit jacket: This is optional.
 Some people prefer using them while they are snorkeling but life vests will be available.

 Head & Hand Gear

-Sun Hat: Lightweight hat with a good brim or visor.
+Sun hat: Lightweight hat with a good brim or visor.
 Original Tilley hats are a good choice because they protect you from the sun and rain.
 They also will not fly off when then there is a breeze.

 Bandanas: One or two traditional cotton.